-- Do not plant raspberries where blackberries or other bramble berries, tomatoes, potatoes, peppers, eggplants, or roses have grown; these plants same the share diseases with raspberries.
+- Do not plant raspberries where blackberries or other bramble berries, tomatoes, potatoes, peppers, eggplants, or roses have grown; these plants share diseases with raspberries.

 - Plant in well-drained, loamy soil.
 Add aged compost or commercial organic planting mix to the soil and turn it under to 12 inches before planting.
 Do not plant raspberries in waterlogged soil.

 - Raspberries prefer a soil pH of 5.5 to 6.5.
 If the soil is alkaline, acidify the soil to prevent lime-induced chlorosis.

 - If the soil is sandy, add plenty of aged compost and organic matter to help retain moisture.

 - Raspberries come in several colors: gold or yellow raspberries and red raspberries are hardy and sweet; black raspberries are flavorful but not hardy and susceptible to disease; purple raspberries are between red and black.